‘It’s bedlam’: Federal workers left in limbo as clock ticks down to Musk’s email deadline

 NASA, on the other hand, said it will respond on behalf of the agency, adding that workers are not required to answer OPM’s email, and that their employment will not be affected if they opt not to respond.

 Ironically, employees at OPM, the agency that sent the initial email, were left in the dark about how to handle the instructions themselves until about 6 p.m.
-Monday evening, when they finally got guidance saying a response was voluntary but strongly encouraged, according to an email obtained by CNN.
+Monday, when they finally got guidance saying a response was voluntary but strongly encouraged, according to an email obtained by CNN.

 ‘Today was crazy’